Skip to main content

 Assessing group tasks

-Group assessment can help make marking and provision of feedback more manageable.
-If you are considering an assessable group task, also ask yourself the following questions as you plan:
+Group assessment can help make marking and providing feedback more manageable.
+If you are considering an assessable group task, it's a good idea to ask yourself the following questions as you plan:

 • Will one grade be given to the group, or will peer assessment be used to determine individual marks?